 Among all the Italian motorcycles that are available in the country, MV Agusta motorcycles are among those that surprisingly, not a lot of people are too familiar with yet.
 After all, the brand’s golden years in racing happened during the 1970s.
-After seeing the MV Agusta Brutale 800, its naked offering from the Rosso range, it was not difficult to see why.
+After seeing the MV Agusta Brutale 800 for the very first time, it was not difficult to see why.
 One look at the bike in the metal and you’ll understand why MV Agusta motorcycles are truly called ‘Motorcycle Art’.

 - Eye-catching design